wout/rosetta/README.md

 ```

 ### Localization
-Rosetta supports localization for a time, a date or a number.
+Rosetta supports localization for times, dates and numbers.
 Localization
 instructions live under a the `rosetta_localization` namespace in the locale
 files.
 The initializer script will install the required files for you in order
 to be able to work with Rosetta.